By Rick Steves

 The city’s cathedral, the oldest in Germany, goes back to Roman times.
 St. Helena, the mother of Emperor Constantine (who legalized Christianity in the Roman Empire), let part of her palace be used as the first church on this spot.
 In 326, to celebrate the 20th anniversary of his reign, Constantine began the construction of St. Peter’s in Rome and this huge cathedral in Trier.
 The cathedral contains two important relics — the “Holy Robe” of Christ (found by St. Helena on a pilgrimage to Jerusalem) and a “holy nail” thought to be from the Crucifixion.

-Stop by the city's basilica.
-This 200-foot-long and 100-foot-high building is the largest intact Roman structure outside of Rome.
-Imagine this hall of justice in ancient times: decorated with golden mosaics, rich marble, colorful stucco, and busts of Constantine and his family filling the niches.
+The city’s basilica, at 200 feet long and 100 feet high, is the largest intact Roman structure outside of Rome.
+I like to imagine this hall of justice in ancient times: decorated with golden mosaics, rich marble, colorful stucco, and busts of Constantine and his family filling the niches.
 The emperor sat in majesty under a canopy on his altarlike throne.